Marcus Folkesson

 BEER2RST - my first attempt with golang

 BEER2RST - my first attempt with golang I'm using Beersmith [1] a (non-free...) software to create my beer recipes.
 It's written in Java and runs well on Linux.
 One of the biggest benefits with using Beersmith is that my brewing house [2] is taking exported recipes as input and setup mash schemes automatically - really comfortable.
-I brew beer several times a month and always takes notes of each brewing, both methods and results. cover
+I brew beer several times a month and always takes notes of each brewing, both methods and results.
+The goal is to get reproducible results each time or to make small improvements.
+Instead of having all these notes in separate locations, it would be nice if I instead collected all of my brewing as blog posts. cover

 Lund Linux Conference 2018

 Lund Linux Conference 2018 It's just two weeks from now til the Lund Linux Conference (LLC) [1] begins!
 LLC is a two-day conference with the same layout as the bigger Linux conferences - just smaller, but just as nice.
 There will be talks about PCIe, The serial device bus, security in cars and a few more topics.
-My highlights this year is to hear about the XDP (eXpress Data Path) [2] to get really fast packet processing with standard Linux. cover
+My highlights this year is to hear about the XDP (eXpress Data Path) [2] to get really fast packet processing with standard Linux.
+For the last six months, XDP has had great progress and is a technically cool feature. cover